-By default, this Service does not have any Characteristics.
+By default, the Generic Attribute Service does not have any Characteristics.

 Add the optional Service Changed characteristic under the Generic Attribute Service if needed.

-• Service Changed - This Characteristic is used to indicate to the connected devices that a Service has changed (i.e., added, removed, or modified).
+Service Changed - This Characteristic is used to indicate to the connected devices that a Service has changed (i.e., added, removed, or modified).
 It is used to indicate to GATT Clients that have a trusted relationship (i.e., bond) with the GATT Server when GATT-based Services have changed when they reconnect to the GATT Server.
 It is mandatory for the device in the GATT Client role.
-For the device in the

-GATT Server role, the Characteristic is mandatory if the GATT Server changes the supported Services in the device.
+For the device in the GATT Server role, the Characteristic is mandatory if the GATT Server changes the supported Services in the device.

-6.4.7 Custom Service configuration
+Custom Service configuration 6.4.7